 Many dance costumes—especially those for children—are constructed from inexpensive materials and meant to be worn only once or twice.
 Do not clean or wash the costumes before the first performance because they may not withstand the cleaning and fade or lose their shape.

 However, if you want to pass the costume along to someone else, read the cleaning directions carefully.
 Most can be washed by hand in cold water using a mild detergent.
 Remove as many bows or trimmings as possible before washing.
 Do not wring the costume.
-Roll in a towel to remove excessive moisture and dry flat or hang to air dry.
-Do not place in direct sunlight which may cause fading.
+Roll in a towel to remove excess moisture and dry flat or hang to air dry.
+Do not place it in direct sunlight—that could cause fading.

 For costumes that are made of velvet, chiffon, leather, or satin, use a professional dry cleaner.

 For most ballet dancers, a tutu is a significant garment that declares that you are gaining knowledge and position in your ballet training.
 Most tutus are separate garments from the leotard but if they are all one piece, the washing instructions remain the same.

 The biggest challenge in washing tutus is to prevent crushing.
 To wash a plain tutu, fill a large sink or bathtub with lukewarm water and a small bit of a mild detergent.
 Swish the tutu gently through the water.
 Drain the tub and refill with clean water to rinse.
 Remove the tutu, shake gently to remove as much water as possible, and then hang to air dry.

 If the tutu has a metal hoop, it should be removed before washing.
 The metal can rust and ruin the tutu.
 If there is added trim, it should be removed to prevent fading.
 Beads and sequins that are glued on and not hand-sewn may come off during washing.